-4.3 Strategy for service jobs
+Strategy for service jobs

 In order to create more jobs in the service sector, the state should leverage its favourable geographical location, its good business environment, and positive perceptions among potential investors.
 Tourism still presents many untapped opportunities.
 Further, Rajasthan can become a centre of skills-intensive services industry, such as hospitals, educational facilities and Information and Communication Technology (ICT).
-The INC Manifesto, 2018 mentions that the state shall establish specialised institutions in robotics, internet of things, nano-technology, computing, biotechnology and 5-G telecom networks.

-5 Energy and Natural resources
+Energy and Natural resources

-5.1 Land and water
+Land and water

 Rajasthan has the highest incidence of drought in the country: the chance of occurrence of meteorological drought in the state is almost 50%.
 Over 20 million ha, 67% of area is affected by desertification and/or land degradation.
 Between 2001 and 2009, Rajasthan lost 1.4 million ha of cropland.
-Wind erosion (44.2%) is the maximum contributor followed by water (11.2%), vegetal degradation (6.25%) and salinisation (1.07%).32 It is estimated that the economic losses due to land degradation is as high as 17% of the total output of Rajasthan.33
+Wind erosion (44.2%) is the maximum contributor followed by water (11.2%), vegetal degradation (6.25%) and salinisation (1.07%).30 It is estimated that the economic losses due to land degradation is as high as 17% of the total output of Rajasthan.31

 The groundwater in about 80% of the blocks in the state are either over-exploited or critical.
-Surface water resources are scarce and confined to the south and southeast of the state.
+Surface water resources are scarce and conned to the south and southeast of the state.
 Inadequate planning and management of surface irrigation systems is the major cause of salinity of canal command area.
 The current water and energy policies induce inefficient use of water for irrigation, since there is no increased cost associated with more usage.
-Overuse of water for irrigation due to provision of free electricity leads to water-logging and increased salinity, rendering land unfit for cultivation.34
+Overuse of water for irrigation due to provision of free electricity leads to water-logging and increased salinity, rendering land unfit for cultivation.32 who rely on crop cultivation and livestock rearing for their livelihoods.

-The problem of natural resource degradation is posing a serious threat to sustained agricultural production.
-Degradation of the ecosystem the consequential loss of productivity would severely affect the livelihood of the majority of Rajasthan who rely on crop cultivation and livestock rearing for their livelihoods.
 The resultant effects of the degradation are massive unemployment, migration of labour, regional and intergenerational disparities, and ecological imbalance.

+The problem of natural resource degradation is posing and serious threat to the sustained agricultural production.
+Degradation of the ecosystem the consequential loss of productivity would severely affect the livelihood of the majority of Rajasthan

-5.2 Rationalising subsidies
+Rationalising subsidies